lowang/serverless-starter-ruby/README.md

 based on:
 https://github.com/plainprogrammer/aws-lambda-jruby

+Rake task downloads jruby-complete, install all gems from Gemfile inside a jar and create final jar ready to be deployed.

 # How to use
-1. Add your ruby code to lib/hello.rb please note that you cannot use `Bundler.require`, you have to require all gems manually like `require 'rspec'`
+1. Add your ruby code to lib/hello.rb

+please note that you cannot use `Bundler.require`, you have to require all gems manually like `require 'rspec'`